-In a highly controversial vote, the European Parliament’s plenary voted in support of extending the 2012 derogation for intercontinental flights from inclusion in the EU’s Emissions Trading Scheme.
+In a highly controversial vote, the European Parliament’s plenary voted in support of extending the 2012 derogation for intercontinental flights from inclusion in the EU’s Emissions Trading System (EU ETS).
 Carbon Market Watch regrets that members of the European Parliament voted 458 to 120 with 24 abstentions to delay essential emission reductions in the aviation sector in exchange for a promise that an international agreement will take effect as of 2020.

 Members of the Environment Committee who voted against the proposal on 19 March expressed deep concerns that the EU undermines its own legitimacy to cover emissions in EU airspace because of international pressure.
 Moreover, in a heated debate prior to the vote, climate commissioner Connie Hedegaard urged the Parliament’s plenary to exempt international flights from paying for their carbon emissions, retreating from its own proposal that initially sought to regulate emissions from all flights landing and taking off from EU airports.